shazow/talks/see-python-go/README.md

 ### Calling Go from C

 To call Go from C, we'll need to compile our Go as a shared object and import it.
-To identify the which Go API we want to expose in C land, we export it explicitly with an `//export ...` comment directive.
+To identify which Go API we want to expose in C land, we export it explicitly with an `//export ...` comment directive.